-- The region with the lowest average hourly rate for Home Health Aides (HHAs) is Mobile, Ala. and costs $13.67 per hour.
+- The region with the lowest average hourly rate for Home Health Aides (HHAs) is Mobile, Ala., and costs $13.67 per hour.

 Assisted Living Facilities

 Approximately one million Americans make their home in one of approximately 30,000 assisted living facilities in the U.S. today, and this number is projected to grow.
-The U.S. Census Bureau reports that twenty-six states are projected to double their 65-and-older population between 2000 and 2030.
-By 2050 there will be an estimated eighty-six million people in the U.S. who are 65 years or older, fueling the demand for assisted living facilities.
+The U.S. Census Bureau reports that 26 states are projected to double their 65-and-older population between 2000 and 2030.
+By 2050 there will be an estimated 86 million people in the U.S. who are 65 years or older, fueling the demand for assisted living facilities.

 Assisted living provides coordinated, personalized 24-hour assistance and support (both scheduled and unscheduled) in a congregate residential setting.
 The choices, privacy, independence and rights of the persons served are proactively protected and promoted as an essential part of assisted living's core values and mission.

-For the Cost of Long Term Care Study, more than 2,000 assisted living facilities were surveyed in December 2012.
+For the Cost of Long-Term Care Study, more than 2,000 assisted living facilities were surveyed in December 2012.
 Key findings include:

-- The U.S. state annual average cost for residing in a private room in an Assisted Living Facility is $38,011.
-Overall costs may be higher in urban settings or if a resident has a high level of chronicity which requires additional services.
+- The U.S. state annual average cost for residing in a private room in an assisted living facility is $38,011.
+Overall costs may be higher in urban settings or if a resident has a high level of chronicity, which requires additional services.

-- The national average monthly rate for a single occupancy, private unit in an Assisted Living facility is $3,168 in the regions surveyed.
+- The national average monthly rate for a single occupancy, private unit in an assisted living facility is $3,168 in the regions surveyed.

-- The region with the most expensive average monthly rate for a private, single occupancy unit in an Assisted Living facility is Bridgeport/Stamford/Norwalk, Conn. and costs $6,630 per month.
+- The region with the most expensive average monthly rate for a private, single occupancy unit in an assisted living facility is Bridgeport/Stamford/Norwalk, Conn., and costs $6,630 per month.

-- The region with the lowest average monthly rate for a private, single occupancy unit in an Assisted Living Facility is El Paso, Texas and costs $1,638 per month.
+- The region with the lowest average monthly rate for a private, single occupancy unit in an assisted living facility is El Paso, Texas, and costs $1,638 per month.

-The nursing home industry is comprised of establishments primarily engaged in providing inpatient nursing and rehabilitative services.
+The nursing home industry is composed of establishments primarily engaged in providing inpatient nursing and rehabilitative services.
 The care is generally provided for an extended period of time to individuals requiring skilled nursing care.

-For the Cost of Long Term Care Study, over 2,000 nursing homes were surveyed in December 2012.
+For the Cost of Long-Term Care Study, over 2,000 nursing homes were surveyed in December 2012.
 Key findings include: